alemangui/pizzicato/README.md

 <a name="ring-modulator"/>
 ### Ring Modulator ([example](https://alemangui.github.io/pizzicato/#ring-modulator))
 The ring modulator effect combines two input signals, where one of the inputs is a sine wave modulating the other.
-[This article from the BBC](http://webaudio.prototyping.bbc.co.uk/ring-modulator/) goes into deeper detail and explains how to recreate it.
+[This article from the BBC](http://webaudio.prototyping.bbc.co.uk/ring-modulator/) - from where this effect was inspired from - goes into deeper detail and explains how to recreate it.
 The 'ring' in this effect derives from the layout of diode nodes in the original analogue equipment, and also refers to the sound being increasingly modulated as it travels through the ring of diodes.

 * ```distortion``` _(min: 0.2, max: 50, defaults to 1)_: Level of distortion applied to the diode nodes.
 * ```speed``` _(min: 0, max: 2000, defaults to 30)_: The frequency of the modulating signal.